Welcome to Auto Parts Forum

 Parts Authority announced today that they have acquired IMC from AutoZone.

-LAKE SUCCESS, N.Y.--(BUSINESS WIRE)--Parts Authority, one of the largest distributors of automotive and truck parts to the aftermarket auto parts industry throughout the United States, today announced it has entered into a definitive agreement to purchase Interamerican Motor Corporation (“IMC” or the “Company”) from AutoZone, Inc, (NYSE: AZO).
+LAKE SUCCESS, N.Y.--( link hidden, please login to view)--Parts Authority, one of the largest distributors of automotive and truck parts to the aftermarket auto parts industry throughout the United States, today announced it has entered into a definitive agreement to purchase Interamerican Motor Corporation (“IMC” or the “Company”) from AutoZone, Inc, (NYSE: AZO).
 IMC operates 26 locations across 9 states and is the second largest distributor of OE quality import replacement parts in the United States.
 For over fifty years IMC has been committed to offering its customers a robust parts catalog sourced from hundreds of foreign focused suppliers, including original equipment brands.
 The transaction is expected to close in the coming weeks.

 "We are excited to add IMC to the Parts Authority platform.
 This acquisition is an expansion of our product offerings, customer touch points and geographies.
 The Company’s leadership in European replacement parts is a logical fit with Parts Authority’s current catalog," said Randy Buller President & CEO of Parts Authority.
 "We believe the expanded inventory depth of the combined organization will significantly benefit both IMC’s existing customer base as well as Parts Authority’s customers.
 In addition, the IMC footprint expands Parts Authority into key new geographies of Florida, Texas, Northern California and the Pacific Northwest.
 As with any acquisition, we are most excited about bringing on great people.
 IMC’s management team and team members will add tremendous value to our organization and we are excited to welcome them into the Parts Authority family.”